valory-xyz/open-autonomy/docs/abci_app.md

 It is a concrete class, so the developer should not need to extend it.

-We remark that the ABCIApp, which resides with the AEA process, is updated by the consensus engine through via ABCI requests handled by the ABCIHandler, and **NOT** by the AEA behaviours.
+We remark that the ABCIApp, which resides with the AEA process, is updated by the consensus engine through ABCI requests handled by the ABCIHandler, and **NOT** by the AEA behaviours.
 The AEA behaviours can only send updates through the process of sending transactions to the consensus engine.